-12.1 DESTRUCTION OF A PROJECT PRIOR TO PLACEMENT-IN-SERVICE.
-If a Project cannot be placedin-service by the applicable federal deadline due to a casualty loss, IFA may allow the Ownership Entity to return the Tax Credits in exchange for a binding commitment by IFA to allocate a future year's Tax Credits in an amount not to exceed the original allocation.
-This section only covers casualty losses not addressed under Revenue Procedure 2014-49.
+- 12.1 DESTRUCTION OF A PROJECT PRIOR TO PLACEMENT-IN-SERVICE.
+If a Project cannot be placed-in-service by the applicable federal deadline due to a casualty loss, IFA may allow the Ownership Entity to return the Tax Credits in exchange for a binding commitment by IFA to allocate a future year's Tax Credits in an amount not to exceed the original allocation.
+This section only covers casualty losses not addressed under Revenue Procedure 2014-49. - 12.2 COMPLIANCE.

-12.2 COMPLIANCE.
 IFA has established procedures for monitoring compliance.
 Refer to the IFA Compliance Manual and supporting documentation.
+Any other rent and income restrictions required by other programs shall still apply as applicable.

-12.3 COMPLIANCE PERIOD (INITIAL 15-YEAR COMPLIANCE PERIOD).
+- 12.3 COMPLIANCE PERIOD (INITIAL 15-YEAR COMPLIANCE PERIOD).
 The Compliance Period is the 10-year credit period and additional 5-year period for a total of 15 taxable years, beginning with the first taxable year of the credit period.
-During this period the federal minimum set-aside selected by the applicant and the rent affordability requirements in Section 6.1 of this QAP apply, with the more restrictive of the set-asides applying to the Tax Credit units.
-Any other rent and income restrictions required by other programs, including HOME, shall still apply as applicable.

-12.4 EXTENDED USE PERIOD (LONG TERM COMPLIANCE PERIOD).
+During this period the federal minimum set-aside selected by the Applicant and the rent affordability requirements in Section 6.1 of this QAP apply, with the more restrictive of the set-asides applying to the Tax Credit Units.
+Any other rent and income restrictions required by other programs, including HOME, shall still apply as applicable - 12.4 EXTENDED USE PERIOD (LONG TERM COMPLIANCE PERIOD).
 The time frame that begins the first day of the Initial 15-Year Compliance Period, in which the building is a part of a qualified low-income housing Project and ends 15 years after the close of the Initial 15-Year Compliance Period, or the date specified by IFA in the LURA.
-During the Extended Use Period, the rent affordability requirements identified in Section 6.1 - Affordability for Residents, cease applying, but the federal minimum set-asides set forth in the Code and selected by the applicant shall continue to apply.
-However, the rent affordability requirements identified in Section 6.1 - Affordability for Residents, do not cease applying to a Unit until the tenant currently in said Unit and benefiting from the rent affordability requirements in Section 6.1 - Affordability for Residents, to cause the rent affordability requirements set forth in Section 6.1 - Affordability for Residents, to terminate as to that tenant's Unit.
+During the Extended Use Period, the rent affordability requirements identified in Section 6.1 Affordability for Residents, cease applying, but the federal minimum set-asides set forth in the Code and selected by the Applicant shall continue to apply.
+However, the rent affordability requirements identified in Section 6.1 Affordability for Residents, do not cease applying to a Unit until the tenant currently in said Unit and benefiting from the rent affordability requirements in Section 6.1 Affordability for Residents, vacates the Unit.
+A tenant cannot be evicted just to cause the rent affordability requirements set forth in Section 6.1 Affordability for Residents, to terminate as to that tenant's Unit.
 Any other rent and income restrictions required by other programs, including HOME, shall still apply as applicable.